 Pierce Brosnan’s fourth and final Bond movie is one of the weakest entries in the franchise.
 Die Another Day, Bond #20, is a huge disappointment considering the money and talents involved — it’s my least favorite Bond movie up to this point.

-Lee Tamahori (Along Came the Spider) directs from a screenplay by Neal Purvis and Robert Wade.
+Lee Tamahori (Along Came the Spider) directs from a script by the British writing team of Neal Purvis and Robert Wade (Let Him Have It and Johnny English).
 The first half is actually pretty good.
-This section of the movie is tough and gritty, making the decidedly goofy and cartoonish second half hard to accept.
+This section of the movie is somber and gritty, making the decidedly empty-headed and cartoonish second half hard to accept.

-Roger Moore could get away with silliness because he always played Bond in a droll, easy-going manner.
+Actor Roger Moore (The Spy Who Loved Me) could get away with silliness because he always played Bond in a droll, easy-going manner.
 Brosnan’s deadpan approach to everything makes the movie’s ridiculousness come across as bad camp.
 And, believe me, Die Another Day has lots of ridiculous moments.

 The supporting cast runs hot and cold.
-Halle Berry (Monster’s Ball) — she plays “Jinx” — has this “what-am-I-doing-here?” look throughout the movie.
+Halle Berry (Monster’s Ball) — she plays “Jinx,” a National Security Agency agent — has this “what-am-I-doing-here?” look throughout the movie.
 Toby Stephens’s main villain is boring.
 I did like Rosamund Pike (Gone Girl) as an undercover MI6 agent.
 Michael Madsen (Reservoir Dogs) plays Jinx’s boss.
-Judi Dench (Shakespeare in Love) and John Cleese (A Fish Called Wanda) return as “M” and “Q” respectively.
-Deborah Moore, Roger’s daughter, has a small role as a Flight Attendant.

 Madonna sings (she also has a cameo as a fencing instructor) what I consider the series’ worst song — it’s just terrible.
-I’m an ’80s kid so it goes without saying that I have lots of love for popstar Madonna, but I can’t defend this song.
-She wrote the lyrics with Mirwais Ahmadzaï.
+I’m an ’80s kid, so it goes without saying that I have lots of love for pop star Madonna, but I can’t defend this song.
+She wrote the lyrics with French songwriter Mirwais Ahmadzaï.
 Composer Michel Colombier (The Golden Child and Ruthless People) wrote the music.
 Again, a horrible, horrible tune!

 Conclusions & Final Thoughts: